On-Farm Research Investigates New Cover Crop Options

 Ron Hoover, Penn State's On-Farm Research Coordinator, plants the cover crop demonstration plots in Franklin County.
 (Photo by Jonathan Rotz)

-Cover crops are one of the keys to success when it comes to improving soil quality and reducing the impact of agriculture on the environment.
 Many farmers are already using cereal rye but wonder if there are other species that should be tried.
 The questions being raised include: are there opportunities to include a legume, possibly as part of a mixture, to produce more nitrogen for succeeding crops?
 How late can I plant some of these species?
 What can be planted late and still provide soil protection?
 Is there such thing as planting too early (after small grain harvest)?
 Is there a fit for a non—winter hardy species (oats) in my rotation?
 What species are better as nutrient scavengers?

 With these questions in mind, a team of Penn State Crop Management Extension Group county educators and state specialists planned a network of cover crop demonstration plots in counties across the Commonwealth.
 Ron Hoover, Penn State’s On—Farm Research Coordinator, and county agronomy extension educators planted the plots on two dates at each site, one in early September and one in late September.
 The demonstration sites are in the following counties (towns): Jefferson (Reynoldsville), Westmoreland (Crabtree), Northumberland (Milton), Dauphin (Gratz), Lancaster (Manheim), Franklin (Chambersburg), York (Loganville), Berks (Fleetwood), Northampton (Pen Argyl), Montgomery (Royersford), and Bradford (Canton).